Sports ground safety certificate

 Please contact us in the first instance.

-- An applicant who is refused a special safety certificate may also appeal to the Magistrates court against a refusal of his application based on grounds other than a decision that they are not an eligible person.
+- an applicant who is refused a special safety certificate may also appeal to the Magistrates court against a refusal of their application based on grounds other than a decision that they are not an eligible person

 Licence holder redress